 Young Patriots Programme

 South Africa is a multilingual country.
-The country’s Constitution guarantees equal status to 11 official languages to cater for its diverse people and their cultures.
+The Constitution of the Republic of South of 1996 guarantees equal status to 11 official languages to cater for its diverse people and their cultures.
 These are: English, isiNdebele, isiXhosa, isiZulu, Afrikaans, Sepedi, Sesotho, Setswana, Siswati, Tshivenda and Xitsonga.

 Other languages used in South Africa include the Khoi, Nama and San languages, Sign Language, Arabic, German, Greek, Gujarati, Hebrew, Hindi, French, Portuguese, Sanskrit, Tamil, Telegu and Urdu.
 South Africa has various structures and institutions that support the preservation and development of languages.